-Does not store indefinitely.
-It’s a great inexpensive way to boil water or cook a few meals after a disaster, or for camping.
+Doesn’t store indefinitely.
+It’s a great and relatively inexpensive way to boil water or cook a few meals after a disaster.
+They are also really handy when used for camping.
 You will love it!
 I bought one for all four of my daughters for emergencies.
-Camp Chef Butane 1 Burner Stove with Camping Case and 12 Butane Fuel GasOne Canisters for Portable Camping Stoves
+Butane Stoves and Butane Fuel

 Blocks of wood: